Skip to content

 git clone https://github.com/krahets/hello-algo.git

-Of course, you can also click the "Download ZIP" button at the location shown in Figure 0-4 to directly download the code compressed package, and then extract it locally.
+Alternatively, you can click the "Download ZIP" button shown below to download a ZIP archive of the repository directly and then extract it locally.

 Clone repository and download code